gkorpal/.dotfiles/README.md

 ````
 dotfiles pull origin master
 ````
+Note that all these new files will appear in your $HOME folder.

 Then after username/password you will be asked to save a comment about this merge.